The Ultimate Guide to Dating Your Family Photos

 Fashion Details

 Hairstyles and clothing can help identify decades in a photo.
-Maureen Taylor, The Photo Detective, has some great resources for dating photos of your ancestor based on the fashion and styles of the time.
+Maureen Taylor, The Photo Detective, has some great resources for dating photos of your ancestors based on the fashion and styles of the time.

 The Ultimate Guide to Dating Your Family Photos | GoodLifePhotoSolutions.com